Maden5/SQL-Project/cleaning_data.md

 What issues will you address by cleaning the data?

 1. Date Column: The dates came back as 'YYYY-MM-DD' in the SQL column, which saved me time on changing the format, but the rows are not according to the date.
-The dates are all over the place, you have January next to July.

 2. Empty Columns: While observin the columns, some came back blank.
 These columns don't add value and can be removed for clarity and to optomized storage.
 I noticed 4 empty columns in the all_sesions file and also 1 empty column in the analytics file.